 We have adopted a consistent approach for rewarding and encouraging good behaviour, effort and manners with the implementation of 'Class Dojo'.
-Class Dojo is an online resource that allows children to be rewarded regularly for demonstrating positive behaviour.
-Every child is assigned their own personalised avatar, thus allowing them to take ownership of their behaviour
+Class Dojo is an online resource that allows children to be rewarded regularly for demonstrating positive behavior.
+Every child is assigned their own personalised avatar, thus allowing them to take ownership of their behavior

 The weight of the points awarded is consistent throughout Early Years and Key Stage 1 but the language has been differentiated to take into account the age of our children.
-Class dojo points are grouped into 3 tiers:

-- general positive behaviours and habits e.g. correct uniform; good sitting (1 point); - behavior linked to the school's LOVE Promise e.g. being a good friend, tidying up (2 points); - 'higher level' learning behaviours e.g. asking a good question; using a new word (3 points)
+Children can earn 'dojos' for showing general positive behaviours and habits e.g. good sitting; values linked to our LOVE ethos e.g. being a good friend, tidying up and 'higher level' learning behaviours e.g. asking a good question.